 “Goodbye mother.”
 Makar replied once the light had fled from the room.

-He then joined Morae and together they returned to their thrones to await the next soul entering their kingdom.
+He then joined Morae and together they returned to their thrones to await the next soul to enter their kingdom.

 Lord Makar art by Megan Johnson https://www.instagram.com/springenfolk/